-I love to teach Metaphors, Similes and all forms of figurative language to my students.
+Looking for fun ways to teach metaphors to your students?
+I love to teach metaphors, similes, and all forms of figurative language to my students.
 It is important that students recognize the various forms of figurative language as they begin reading novels, and richer texts.
 Here are some tips to make teaching figurative language fun.

-• Have students create a project.
 Once students have practiced a skill they enjoy showing it off.
 Having students create a culminating art or drama project is perfect.
 I recently created a series of tall tale figurative language lessons that teach metaphors, similes, hyperbole, personification, and idioms.
+It’s full of fun ways to teach metaphors, and the rest of figurative language.
 Try my free Paul Bunyan and hyperbole lesson.
 Once the students have learned hyperbole they are able to create their own pop-up book.
-I made the lesson free, so feel free to download it and please leave feedback letting me know what you think.
+For tips on how I add fun to my history lessons, view this post.